expect_graph checklist for plugins¶

 - Use

-mode="all"with multiple patterns to check disjoint subgraphs, ormode="exact"when the entire graph must be anchored (rare; harder to maintain). - If the graph contains fused or optimizer-inserted elementwise ops, anchor the
+mode="all"with multiple patterns to check disjoint subgraphs.
+Usemode="any"when an operator can lower through more than one valid shape or opset path. - If the graph contains fused or optimizer-inserted elementwise ops, anchor the

 pattern on the surrounding operators and rely on